HaxeFlixel/flixel-docs/documentation/01_community/13-flixel-tools.html.md

 title: "Flixel Tools"
 ```

 To make HaxeFlixel development easier a set of command line tools has been developed with [Haxe](http://haxe.org) and [Neko](http://nekovm.org).
 With it you can easily create our demo projects, templates and more.
-Just like HaxeFlixel it is an open-source tool and additions/improvements from the community are welcome at the [Flixel Tools Github repository](https://github.com/HaxeFlixel/flixel-tools).
+Just like HaxeFlixel it is an open-source tool and additions/improvements from the community are welcome at the [Flixel Tools GitHub repository](https://github.com/HaxeFlixel/flixel-tools).

 ### Installation: